IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 links are discovered by the PNC.

-In addition, the P-PNC also reports the physical Ethernet LTPs that terminate the cross-layer links supporting the multi-layer intra- domain Ethernet links, e.g., the Ethernet LTP 5-0 on PE13 and the Ethernet LTP 6-0 on BR11, shown in {{fig-multi-layer-link}}.
+In addition, the P-PNC also reports the physical Ethernet LTPs that terminate the cross-layer links supporting the multi-layer intra-domain Ethernet links, e.g., the Ethernet LTP 5-0 on PE13 and the
+Ethernet LTP 6-0 on BR11, shown in {{fig-multi-layer-link}}.

 The MDSC discovers, using the mechanisms described in {{inter-domain-link-discovery}},